aergoio/heraj/core/common/README.md

 * ContractResult

 ### Internal

 Internal models are used inside of api.

 ## Strategy

 Strategy is used for any customizable operation.
 It is binded with context and any operation holding context can use strategy.
-* ConnectStrategy
-* FailoverStrategy
-* TimeoutStrategy

-## TupleOrError

-We provide functional-style interface named TupleOrError.
-It treats exception as the way other functional languages handles.
-A concept is derived from [either of scala](https://github.com/scala/scala/blob/2.13.x/src/library/scala/util/Either.scala).
-At this time, there are 4 type of TupleOrError:
-* ResultOrError (Tuple1OrError)
-* Tuple2OrError
-* Tuple3OrError
-* Tuple4OrError
+There are 3 type of base strategy:

+* PreInvocationStrategy : strategy which applied before invocation of each operation
+* OnInvocationStrategy : strategy which applied before and after invocation of each operation
+* PostInvocationStrategy : strategy which applied after operation finishs successfully

-## TupleOrErrorFuture
+## Context

-We also provide functional-style async interface named TupleOrErrorFuture.
-It operates like TupleOrError.
-A difference is that it handles the future object.
-Compared to other java future, `TupleOrErrorFuture.get()` doesn't throw `TimeoutException`.
-It just holds `TimeoutException` in it.
-At this time, there are 4 type of TupleOrErrorFuture:
-* ResultOrErrorFuture (Tuple1OrErrorFuture)
-* Tuple2OrErrorFuture
-* Tuple3OrErrorFuture
-* Tuple4OrErrorFuture
+Context is a context holding invocation info, strategy, etc.